adman44532/ECTE_Latex_Template/README.md

 4. Conclusions
 5. References

-References is not specified as Back Matter
+References is not specified as Back Matter (Even though it kinda is).
+This report includes references in the body but can be moved to Back on user preference.

 The example in this template gives an example naming structure to keep things in order and organised, but any naming scheme you want is fine as well.